-If your looking for somewhere to stay in Dargo your choices besides camping is limited.
+If your looking for somewhere to stay in Dargo your choices besides camping are limited.
 There is accommodation at the two pubs and a small motel.
-Airbnb is another option that is available in small quantities around Dargo.
-Please search the airbnb map below for your accommodation in Dargo option.
+Airbnb is another option that is available in small quantities around the town.
+Please search the Airbnb map below for your accommodation in Dargo option.

-If you are heading back towards Melbourne after your Dargo trip call in at Briagolong and visit the Pub there.
+If you are heading back towards Melbourne after your High Country trip call in at Briagolong and visit the Pub there.
 It is another wooden gem that dates back to the last century when it first opened its door in the 1880″s.

 We hope this article from us here at Wyld Family Travel has you inspired to visit Gippsland for a holiday or a weekend.
 This area is an absolute hidden gem and you will want more every time you visit and Gippsland will always deliver.
 For more amazing ideas on where to holiday in Australia click through to our Australia Destination Guide page for more brilliant inspiration.